 By Erin Meisenzahl-Peace

-Erin Meisenzahl-Peace is a staff writer for frankology and a fourth-year journalism student at the University of Florida.
+Erin Meisenzahl-Peace is a writer and copy editor for frankology and a fourth-year journalism student in the Department of Journalism and Communications at the University of Florida.
 Follow her on Twitter.